St Stephen's Church, Ipswich: Manse

+Church hall

 Tenders for the erection of a Sabbath School, or Hall, were called for in 1888 on an allotment of land south of the church granted by James Ivory.
 The Sabbath School was constructed by builders Robert Wilson & Co for £751 10s 6d and was opened in 1889.

 The Women's Guild planted cypress trees at the front entry to the church in May 1941 in memory of their late president, Alice Kirke.
 A lych gate was erected on the north-eastern alignment in 1958 as a war memorial.
-In 1977, when several Protestant churches united, St. Stephens was one of the congregations which continued as a Presbyterian Church, and its present parish, which extends from Gatton to Goodna, is essentially the original parish of 140 years ago.
+In 1977, when several Protestant churches united, St. Stephen's was one of the congregations which continued as a Presbyterian Church, and its present parish, which extends from Gatton to Goodna, is essentially the original parish of 140 years ago.

-In 2008, the church changed its name to Central Presbyterian Church, Ipswich.